n26/psd2-tpp-docs/doc/dedicated-aisp.md

 * Query parameter “withBalance”  is currently not supported.
 * Query parameter “deltaList” is currently not supported.
 * Pagination through “_links”  is currently not supported.
+* From 24/10/2023, pagination through “_links” will be supported only during the first 15 minutes of an AIS consent lifecycle, for returning all transactions made since the account was created.
+Each page will return all transactions limited to a period of 90 days.

 #### Response